Photos by Jason Houston

 Our mission of taking ultrasound technology to remote regions was on point and achievable!
 In five days, the participants learned the basics of OB ultrasound in addition to the skills needed to use technology: iPads, probes, and obNAV software.

-We hope that we have managed to demonstrate on this trip how ultrasound truly can function like a crystal ball, allowing healthcare providers to discover potentially life-threatening conditions in advance.
+We believe ultrasound can function like a crystal ball, predicting the future, allowing healthcare providers to identify potentially life-threatening conditions early…to see trouble before trouble begins.
 We have much to celebrate, but still a long way to go.

 Our collective challenge: to bring ultrasound to all of Nepal and beyond.